Particular/docs.particular.net/nservicebus/operations/auditing.md

 ## Message headers

 All headers, from the message being forwarded, will be included in the message sent to the audit queue.
 There are also some custom audit headers appended.
-See [Message Headers](/nservicebus/operations/auditing.md) for more information.